 My kind of food, an Asian-style trout dish which is super-delicious, mega-healthy and - although rich in essential fats - kind to your waist-line.
+You can use salmon instead of trout.

-Where do I begin?
-Well, trout is an oily fish which is rich in Omega 3 - an essential type of fat which in very good for our health (see Fourth of May Diary).
+Trout, like salmon, is an oily fish which is rich in Omega 3 - an essential type of fat which in very good for our health (see Fourth of May Diary).

 I am also sprinkling sesame seeds over the finished dish.
 Sesame seeds are rich in Omega 6 – the other type of essential fat that we need to keep healthy.